-So as to maintain the highest quality debt management program possible, the City of Oakland and the Oakland Redevelopment Agency (the "City") has adopted the guidelines and policies set forth in this document, referred to hereafter as the "Debt Management Policy."
+So as to maintain the highest quality debt management program possible, the City of Oakland and the Oakland Redevelopment Ageney (the "City") has adopted the guidelines and policies set forth in this document, referred to hereafter as the "Debt Management Policy."
 The Debt Management Policy is intended to guide decisions related to debt issued by the City.
 Debt issuance should be evaluated on a case-by-case basis as well as within the context of the City's general debt management program.
+The City recognizes that changes in the capital markets and other unforeseen circumstances may require action deviating from this Debt Management Policy.
+In cases requiring exceptions to the Debt Management Policy, approval from the City Council will be required.
 The Debt Management Policy is not applicable to intra-City borrowing.